athisii/enrollment-python/python/venv/readme.txt

-#should create virtual environment for Python 3.7 here
+#create virtual environment for Python 3.7 here
+#download model for rembg